vipulnaik/working-drafts/lesswrong/miscellaneous-thoughts-on-handling-a-stressful-life.md

 Having to work very hard over some time periods can be difficult and fatiguing for broadly two reasons: too much work, or too little fun.
-Going beyond the work/fun, this applies more generally: too much of one activity crowds out other activities.
+Going beyond the work/fun trade-off, this applies more generally: too much of one activity crowds out other activities.

 The simple solution of "take a break, have some fun" can *often* work, but many versions of it could be impractical precisely in the